apify/actor-vector-database-integrations/actors/pinecone/README.md

 # Pinecone integration

-he Apify Pinecone integration transfers selected data from Apify Actors to a Pinecone database.
+The Apify Pinecone integration transfers selected data from Apify Actors to a Pinecone database.
 It processes the data, optionally splits it into chunks, computes embeddings, and saves them to Pinecone.

 This integration supports incremental updates, updating only the data that has changed.
-This reduces unnecessary embedding computation and storage operations and can be used for search and retrieval augmented generation (RAG) use cases.
+This approach reduces unnecessary embedding computation and storage operations, making it suitable for search and retrieval augmented generation (RAG) use cases.

 💡 **Note**: This Actor is meant to be used together with other Actors' integration sections.
 For instance, if you are using the [Website Content Crawler](https://apify.com/apify/website-content-crawler), you can activate Pinecone integration to save web data as vectors to Pinecone.